MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/using-custom-rewrite-providers-with-url-rewrite-module.md

 ## Install URL Rewrite Extensibility Samples

-In order to complete this walkthrough, download and install[URL Rewrite Extensibility Samples](https://code.msdn.microsoft.com/Project/Download/FileDownload.aspx?ProjectName=rewriteextensibility&amp;DownloadId=9257).
+In order to complete this walkthrough, download and install [URL Rewrite Extensibility Samples](https://code.msdn.microsoft.com/Project/Download/FileDownload.aspx?ProjectName=rewriteextensibility&amp;DownloadId=9257).
 The Extensibility Samples installation package includes .NET assemblies and the source code with full implementation of rewrite providers for the three most common use cases:

 - Storing of the rewrite or redirect mappings in a SQL database;
 - Storing of the rewrite or redirect mappings in a text file;